TM, ®, Copyright © 2005 Piero Scaruffi. All rights reserved.

 The sound of Detroit's soul music was the sound of Berry Gordy's Tamla Motown, the greatest success story of a black enterpreneur in the music business.

 Gordy borrowed the concept from the assembly lines of Detroit's car industry: Tamla's hits were manufactured on industrial scale by a team of skilled professionals.
 Composers and producers included the trio of Brian Holland, Lamont Dozier and Eddie Holland (alias H-D-H), the duo of Nick Ashford and Valerie Simpson, as well as Norman Whitfield and Smokey Robinson.
-Session musicians (the Funk Brothers) included bassist James Jamerson (one of the most influential bassists of all times), drummer Benny Benjamin, saxophonist Hank Crosby, trombonist Paul Riser, trumpet player Herbie Williams, guitarists Robert White, keyboardists Joe Hunter and Earl VanDyke.
+Session musicians (the Funk Brothers) included bassist James Jamerson (one of the most influential bassists of all time), drummer Benny Benjamin, saxophonist Hank Crosby, trombonist Paul Riser, trumpet player Herbie Williams, guitarists Robert White, keyboardists Joe Hunter and Earl VanDyke.

 Gordy's "Motown sound" was the least "black" and most "white" of the various soul styles.
 His hits were catchy and elementary.
 Arrangements overflew with strings and other orchestral instruments.
 Rhythms were driving and infectious.
 The vocals and the instrumental backdrop had little of the psychological sophistication of southern soul: Tamla's hits were emphatic and epic.
 The "call-and-response" structure was largely abandoned, and the new center of the song became the melodic "hook".
 The lyrics targeted the lifestyle of teenagers.